NebularPetrov/splash-imgs/README.md

 # splash-imgs
-Build your own splash screens for the Fairphone 2 (FP2)
+Build your own splash screens

 # Building the splash screen